SharePoint/sp-dev-docs/docs/apis/migration-api-overview.md

 ---
-title: "SharePoint Online Migration API Overview" ms.author: jhendr
+title: "SharePoint Online Import Migration API" ms.author: jhendr
 author: JoanneHendrickson
 manager: pamgreen
-ms.date: 6/20/2018
+search.appverid: MET150
-description: "This document is to give more in depth Information about how to use the SPO Migration API."
+description: "This document is to give more in depth information about how to use the SPO Migration API."
 localization_priority: Priority
 ---
-# SharePoint Online Migration API
+# SharePoint Import Migration API (CreationMigrationJob)

 ## API Documention